UO284262/PythonSourceCodeAnalysis/README.md

 - Student's projects from the subject Introduction to the Programming of the first year of the University of Oviedo degree in [Software Engineering](https://www.uniovi.es/estudia/grados/ingenieria/informaticasoftware)
 - Expert's projects obtained with the GitHub API.
 The list of repositories used to obtain information are listed in the file [github_repos](https://github.com/ComputationalReflection/PythonSourceCodeAnalysis/blob/6444e0ecc23411c7e8a5ed6fdf959572d96a0ac5/github_repos).

+## Notebooks
+The outliers analysis of the previus mentioned dataset is collected in the [notebooks directory](https://github.com/ComputationalReflection/PythonSourceCodeAnalysis/tree/8c89d17b4534b34c840366f6adf51433a891ce40/notebooks).
+Each notebook collect the information of the syntactic construction of the name.
+For each syntactic construction there are two aditional files, one for the beginners and one for the experts.
+In each notebook there is a complete analysis of each attribute of the table.
+The information is displayed with graphs.

 ## Example
 As an example, we will supose that there is a directory named "python_projects".
 Inside this directory must be a structure a subdirectories with Python files.